NetCoreApps/vb-auth/README.md

 ### Plain static HTML Pages + JavaScript UI

-No client or server UI Frameworks or external dependencies were used.
-Uses only Vanilla JS and functionality in the [Embedded UMD @servicestack/client](https://docs.servicestack.net/servicestack-client-umd).
+No client or server UI Frameworks or external dependencies were used in this example which uses only Vanilla JS and functionality in the
+[Embedded UMD @servicestack/client](https://docs.servicestack.net/servicestack-client-umd).

 E.g. the client HTML UI & Backend Service implementation for the Authenticated HTTP File Upload Management functionality is in: